tuttinator/spree_pxpay_paymentmethod/README.md

  1. Add the gem to your Gemfile
  2. `bundle install`
+ 3. Add `Spree::Gateway::PxPay` to the spree.payment_methods Array in your Spree initializer (`config/initializers/spree.rb`)
- 3. Add a new Payment Method in the admin section using the `Spree::Gateway::PxPay`
+ 4. Add a new Payment Method in the admin section using the `Spree::Gateway::PxPay`
- 4. Set the relevant configuration details
+ 5. Set the relevant configuration details

 ## TODO